Tegernsee (lake)

 The buildings of the former Benedictine monastery of Tegernsee Abbey lie on the banks of the lake.
 Now in private hands, they are now known as Schloss Tegernsee.

 The area around the lake is linked to Munich by rail through trains of the Bayerische Oberlandbahn, which, in the final part of their journey, travel over the tracks of the privately owned Tegernsee-Bahn.
 Pleasure boat services serve several points on the lake, and are operated by boats of the Bayerische Seenschifffahrt company.

-Adolf Hitler owned a house on the shores of Tegernsee and reclused here following the suicide of his niece, Geli Raubal, in 1931.
+Adolf Hitler owned a house on the shores of Tegernsee and reclused here following the suicide of his niece and girlfriend, Geli Raubal, in 1931.